Letter from Superintendent updates District's coronavirus (COVID-19) plan

 Music Matters for Body and Mind

 Music can lift you up.
 It can bring tears to your eyes.
 It can help you relax or make you get up and dance.
 You probably hear it several times a day—on the radio or TV, in the supermarket, at the gym or hummed by a passerby.
-Music’s been . . .
+Music’s been with . . .

 Truth Often Opposite of Common Stereotypes

 Kids of every age attempt to sway parents and other adults with the arguments that everyone is doing it, everyone has it, or no one else has their rules.
-This is a type of persuasion, much like the self‐fulfilling prophecy that kids can . . .
+This is a type of persuasion, much like the self‐fulfilling prophecy that kids can fall . . .

 Three Rivers Offers Free Personal Health Risk Assessments

 On April 29/30, staff members of Wahoo Public Schools had the opportunity to get to “Know Their Numbers.”
-Three Rivers District Health Department came to our campus to offer Personal Health Risk Assessments for employees as a . . .
+Three Rivers District Health Department came to our campus to offer Personal Health Risk Assessments for employees as a part of . . .

 Cases Likely Associated with Other Cases in the Omaha Area